-What You Can Do To Help Yourself After A West Orlando Car Crash: 10 Handy Tips
+What You Can Do To Help Yourself After An Orlando Car Crash: 10 Handy Tips

 The aftermath of an auto accident is disorienting for most people.
 At Law Office of Modoline Altenor, P.A., we take seriously our educational role with our potential clients, existing clients and members of our communities.
 I am attorney Modoline Altenor, the owner of this firm.
 My staff and I let people know that we stand on the side of justice and recovery for the injured.

 Based On Our Experience, We Offer Advice For People Injured In Accidents

 The following recommendations are our general advice about what to do and not do after a car accident.

 - Help yourself and anyone else who was injured as you are able.
 Move your car out of the lanes of traffic if possible and if not, put out flares to prevent a second collision.

 - Be cautious and intentional in initial communications.
 Do tell first responders and your insurance company the basics of what happened so they can help you.
 Do not submit to lengthy questioning by any investigator before you have legal counsel.

 - Gather evidence while it is fresh and available.
 Take pictures, get eyewitnesses’ contact information and record details about the road conditions and other pertinent observations such as the placement of signs.

 - Learn about auto insurance laws in Florida.
 Ask an attorney about personal injury protection (PIP) and its impact on your case.